misterfish/stick/README.md

 `a | b` is simply an equivalent way of writing `b (a)`

-A really simple idea, with pretty surprising consequences.
+A really simple idea, with some pretty far-reaching consequences.

 (What if I really want to do bitwise math, you ask?
 Don't worry, you still
 can: see below).